 Additionally, there are two different types of SOC 1 reports – a SOC 1 Type I and a SOC 2 Type II.
 The difference?
 A Type I report audits controls as of a point in time (a single date).
 A Type II report covers controls that were in place and operating for a period of time.
 A Type II report is always better than a Type I because it tests control effectiveness over a period of time.
 A type I report, often times, does not test controls.

 A SOC 2

-Most of the time, this is probably the report you really want.
+Most of the time, the SOC 2 is probably the report you really want.
 It’s most definitely the report you want from an IT type vendor.
 Unfortunately, because of the evolution of the old SAS 70 over the years, many folks erroneously believe that a SOC 2 report is the next level up from a SOC 1 and this couldn’t further from the truth.
 One is apples the other is oranges.

 - Processing Integrity

 A SOC 2 is the only audit (and report) that defines a consistent set of criteria specifically around the products/services that a company provides (to you).
-If you want a measure of how your vendor provides a secure, available, confidential and private solution, there is only one way to get that assurance: ask for a copy of their independently audited SOC 2 report.
+If you want a measure of how your vendor provides a secure, available, confidential and private solution, there’s only one way to get that assurance: ask for a copy of their independently audited SOC 2 report.

 A SOC 3

-From this author’s perspective, I’d much rather have a SOC 2 Type 2 any day of the week over a SOC 3.
+From this author’s perspective, I’d much rather have a SOC 2 Type II any day of the week over a SOC 3.
 While the SOC 3 is likely to have some of the components of a SOC 2, it’s not going to be as comprehensive.